bbauska/meta-react-basics/README.md

 I think developers outside of Meta choose to use React for the same reasons that we do at Meta.

-It\'s super easy to learn and pick up.
+It&apos;s super easy to learn and pick up.

-You\'re able to create really custom UIs with React, we\'re building so many different features on facebook.com every day that require a lot of custom components and UIs.
+You&apos;re able to create really custom UIs with React, we&apos;re building so many different features on facebook.com every day that require a lot of custom components and UIs.

-It\'s nice to have the flexibility that React provides.
+It&apos;s nice to have the flexibility that React provides.

-I would say React is the best choice for an app if your UI is really custom and you\'re looking for a lot of flexibility with what other libraries you can integrate for your app or website.
+I would say React is the best choice for an app if your UI is really custom and you&apos;re looking for a lot of flexibility with what other libraries you can integrate for your app or website.

 React is just a front-end library.

-You\'re going to need to interact with other third-party libraries too, and if you want the flexibility of integrating with redux or other third-party libraries, React is the perfect choice for you.
+You&apos;re going to need to interact with other third-party libraries too, and if you want the flexibility of integrating with redux or other third-party libraries, React is the perfect choice for you.

 React is also great if you have complex UIs where you want to reuse code across many different pages.

-I think it\'s a great choice if you\'re building a complex website with a ton of features across a ton of different pages.
+I think it&apos;s a great choice if you&apos;re building a complex website with a ton of features across a ton of different pages.

 I think react solves the problem of code reusability really well.